 Dedicated TTL Hotshoe Flash

-Every photographer needs a portable sun that can be used off camera wired or wirelessly.
-For Nikon owners, I am very impressed by their new SB-5000.
-Canon owners will really get a lot out of the new 600EX-RT II.
-If you shoot Sony, Panasonic or Fujifilm they all make solid flashes.
-You can also look to the third party channels including Metz, Phottix and Cameron for solid alternatives.
+Every photographer needs a portable ‘sun’ that can be used off camera wired or wirelessly.
+For Nikon owners, I am very impressed by their SB-5000.
+Canon owners will really get a lot out of the 470EX-AI.
+If you shoot Sony, Panasonic, Olympus or Fujifilm they all make solid flashes.
+You can also look to Godox for a full range of flashes compatible with most camera brands.

 Printers come in two different ink types, dye for fast drying on resin coated papers, and pigments for longevity on all papers and canvases.
 A photo is not really a photo until it’s printed and put in an album, a portfolio or on the wall.
 Epson’s P400 and P600 are excellent printers that will last for years.
-Canon’s Pixma Pro lineup includes the Pro 100, the Pro 10 and the Pro 1.
+Canon’s Pixma Pro line-up includes the Pro 100 and the Pro 10.
 These are excellent printing options as well.

 There’s always a lot of interest in close up and macro photography and the good news is that no matter what kind of camera you use, there are macro lenses that will deliver incredible quality for far less than the top of this category.
 Nikon’s 60mm micro Nikkor is a great choice.
 Canon has a 60mm.
-Pentax has a 50mm.
 Olympus has a really sharp 60mm.
 Panasonic delivers up the Leica 45mm.
 Sony has a very fine 50mm.
 Macro lenses are built with their special purpose in mind and tend to be tack sharp centre to corner and exhibit the very least distortions and vignetting of any lens you can use.
+You’re Worth It

 Wide Angle Zoom (FF)

 We’re into a few more dollars to get full coverage on a full frame sensor but this also brings us the widest options available.
-From Canon’s amazing 11-24 to Nikon’s acclaimed 14-24, the OEMs really do a great job, but so do the independents.
-Sigma just released a new version of their really awesome 12-24 and Tamron’s 15-30 is a proven winner.
+From Canon’s amazing 11-24mm to Nikon’s acclaimed 14-24mm, the OEMs really do a great job, but so do the independents.
+Sigma just released a new version of their really awesome 12-24mm and Tamron’s 15-30mm is a proven winner.

 Long Telephoto Zoom (all)

-OEMs produce some really stellar long telephoto zooms that reach out to 400mm and 500mm.
+OEMs produce some really stellar long telephoto zooms that reach out to 400mm, 500mm and even 600mm.
 They are large and a bit heavy, but sometimes you just cannot get the shot without having the reach.
 Most all of these lenses are designed for full frame and work well on crop sensor bodies.
 In addition to the OEMs, there are plenty of choices from both Sigma and Tamron.
 If you do wildlife or birds and cannot drop over $10K on a long prime, the 150-600 from either vendor is a great range at a great price point.
-Tamron just released their second generation version of this range, and it’s even better than the first which was superb.
-This past year, we’ve also seen the release of some very capable and effective lenses of this type in the micro 4/3s space such as Olympus’ 40-150 or Panasonic’s 100mm-400mm.
-The new Fujinon 100mm to 400mm is a real beauty.
+Tamron just released their second-generation version of this range, and it’s even better than the first which was superb.
+Designed for Fujifilm crop sensor mirrorless cameras, their 100-400mm lens is an excellent choice and for micro four thirds shooters the Olympus 75-300mm or Panasonic 100-400mm are excellent choices.

 Professional Strobe Kit